datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    specifications, making Sesam a very robust and comprehensive tool.

 Pipes:
-   Pipes main functions are to actualize the import and export of data, to handle transformation of the data when needed as well as to specify where the data is supposed to be sent.
+   A pipe's main functions are to actualize the import and export of data, to handle transformation of the data when needed as well as to specify where the data is supposed to be sent.
 Manipulation of the data is done through Sesam’s own Data Transformation Language (DTL) which allows you to add, remove, transform or combine data according to